kumahq/kuma-website/app/docs/dev/introduction/how-kuma-works.md

 **Service Mesh**: An architecture made of sidecar proxies deployed next to our services (the data-planes, or DPs), and a control plane (CP) controlling those DPs, is called Service Mesh.
 Usually, Service Mesh appears in the context of Kubernetes, but anybody can build Service Meshes on any platform (including VMs and Bare Metal).
 {% endtip %}

-With Kuma, our main goal is to reduce the code that has to be written and maintained to build reliable architectures.
-Therefore, Kuma embraces the sidecar proxy model by leveraging Envoy as its sidecar data-plane technology.
+With {{site.mesh_product_name}}, our main goal is to reduce the code that has to be written and maintained to build reliable architectures.
+Therefore, {{site.mesh_product_name}} embraces the sidecar proxy model by leveraging Envoy as its sidecar data-plane technology.

 By outsourcing all the connectivity, security, and routing concerns to a sidecar proxy, we benefit from our enhanced ability to: